Police officer and man are killed as Indiana hospital confrontation leads to gunfire

 TELL CITY, Ind.
-(AP) — Police confronted a man at a hospital in southern Indiana early Monday, leading to gunfire that killed an officer and the man, authorities said.
+(AP) — A man suspected of domestic violence fatally shot a police officer at a southern Indiana hospital early Monday before he was killed by other officers, authorities said.

-The shooting at Perry County Memorial Hospital in Tell City, across the Ohio River from Kentucky, killed Tell City Sgt.
-Heather Glenn and local man Sean Hubert, 34, state police said.
+The confrontation occurred at Perry County Memorial Hospital in Tell City, across the Ohio River from Kentucky.
+Police were called when a victim of domestic violence told hospital staff that Sean Hubert was on his way.

-Officers were involved in an “altercation” with Hubert when shots were fired, Indiana State Police Sgt.
-John Davis said at a news conference.
-He offered few details and declined to take questions from reporters, citing the ongoing investigation.
+Tell City Sgt.
+Heather Glenn tried to subdue Hubert, 34, at the hospital with an electronic device and arrest him, but it was ineffective, Indiana State Police said.

+“During a brief struggle, Hubert produced a firearm and Sgt.
+Glenn was shot,” state police said.
+“Officers with the Tell City Police Department and Cannelton Police Department returned fire and shot Hubert.”

 Glenn had spent nearly 20 years with the Tell City Police Department and the Perry County Sheriff’s Office.